 No weddings and a divorce or two

-I’m at the age where I rarely get invited to friends’ weddings anymore.
-I mean it’s because nobody’s getting married, not that I’m so obnoxious nobody invites me.
-I do get invited out for divorce celebration drinks.
+You may have heard a little something about Polish weddings and how cool they are.
+Well, I’m at the age where I rarely get invited to weddings anymore, a Polish wedding or otherwise.
+And my own wedding – despite being a Polish wedding – wasn’t so cool.
+I mean I’m not invited because nobody is getting married, not that I’m so obnoxious nobody invites me.
+I do get invited out for divorce celebration drinks though.
 FYI, celebratory drinks post-divorce is a hoot.
 Really.
 Anyhow, no one expects us to pop back to the States for a wedding (or divorce drinks) especially for a second or a third wedding (or divorce), although one friend did have her new graphic artist husband photoshop me into a couple of pictures.
 We haven’t got much in the way of family here in Poland, the standard source of wedding invites.
 I’d pretty much given up on weddings, thinking the next round would be our kids.

 Long, not exactly lost, family